aws/aws-cdk/docs/src/examples.rst

-Since |ECS| can be used with a number of AWS services, you should understand how the |ECS| construct that we use in this example gives you a leg up on using AWS services:
+Since |ECS| can be used with a number of AWS services, you should understand how the |ECS| construct that we use in this example gives you a leg up on using AWS services by providing the following benefits:

 * Automatic security group opening for load balancers
 * Automatic ordering dependency between service and load balancer attaching to a target group